 Please note that all courses are physically demanding and occur in a fresh water lake.
 Water temperatures in June can be extremely cold.
 It is strongly recommend that participants come prepared to spend long periods of time with cold water (wet suits are allowed).
 Participants should be in excellent physical condition, have strong swimming skills and be prepared for a swim evaluation.

 Discounts are available for multiple participants from the same organization for those taking individual courses, or individuals that are registered for numerous courses.
-Please call or email for complete details.
+Please call or email for more information.

 Online Registration Required

-Some courses require online registration through Y Exchange learning & career development center LCDC and some require online e- learning.
-Directions will be sent after payment and registration received.
+Some courses require online registration through Y Exchange learning & career development center LCDC and some require online e-learning.
+Directions will be sent after payment and registration has been received.

 Confirmation will be sent once payment and registration is received via email.